Maria Martynova

 Conor Reynold on the most efficient ways to boost early glaucoma detection

-It’s crucial to remember that AI glaucoma detection tools like this are assistive – they cannot independently make a diagnosis.
+It’s crucial to remember that AI ganglion cell layer OCT detection tools like this are assistive – they cannot independently make a diagnosis.
 Similarly, while helpful in assessing risk, they cannot completely rule out the possibility of developing a disease.
 This limitation stems from their reliance on a limited set of indicators.
 Like other technical devices, the module helps flag potential pathology but does not replace the clinician’s judgment.

 AI can be incredibly valuable as a supplemental tool, especially during preventive exams or alongside other tests, to catch possible early signs of concern.
 However, medicine remains a field with inherent variability.
 While we strive for precise measurements, individual patients, not just statistical averages, must be considered.